nora-codes/CS50-PSET10/README.md

 ### [manucrypt.py](/application/manucrypt.py)

-The main / root Python file that assigns the three .html pages to their respective app functions.
+This is the main Python file that assigns the three .html pages to their respective app functions.
 Each function gets the required data for the page and renders the html templates.

 **Introduction Page**:

-Introduce the user to the website and the password encryption concept:
+Introduces the user to the website and the password encryption concept:

 - Route: "/"
 - Function: [index()](/application/manucrypt.py)